dimmyvi/tigress-threat-model/draft-lassey-tigress-threat-model.md

 ## Security goals:

-* Ensure only the intended recipient is able to provision the credential
+* Allow for ensuring that only the intended recipient is able to provision the credential

-* Ensure the credential can only be provisioned once (anti-replay)
+* Allow for ensuring that the credential can only be provisioned once (anti-replay)

-* Ensure the sender has the intent to transfer (proof of the fact that the share initiation is attributed to a valid device and a user)
+* Allow for ensuring that the sender has the intent to transfer (proof of the fact that the share initiation is attributed to a valid device and a user)

 ## Functional goals: